safesoftware/fmeflow-cli/docs/fmeflow_login.md

   # Login to an FME Server using a pre-generated token
   fmeflow login https://my-fmeflow.internal --token 5937391ad3a87f19ba14dc6082867373087d031b

-  # Login to an FME Server using a passed in user and password file (The password is contained in a file at the path /path/to/password-file)
+  # Login to an FME Server using a passed in user and password file (The password is contained in a file at the path /path/to/password-file).
+You will be prompted to enter the user and password if you did not pass it using the flags.
+However any flags in the group [user password-file] are set they must all be set.
   fmeflow login https://my-fmeflow.internal --user admin --password-file /path/to/password-file
 ```